 Shake the cobwebs out of those “still on winter break mode” brains with a game of New Year charades!
 This list of suggestions for kids to act out also works as a great brain break for those first few days back from the winter vacation as your students are working back into the groove.

 Another great way to spread the New Year cheer is by asking your students to send a New Year’s Pop-Up Card to a friend or family member.
-Or why not have them choose a special staff member at the school to send it to?
+Or why not have them choose a special staff member at the school to surprise with a card?
+Students can write a message inside about the new year and their special wishes for that staff member.

 The new year isn’t all about enjoying the fun of celebrations.
 The act of reflecting is also an important part of social and emotional development, and the new year gives kids a chance to dream about goals and resolutions for the coming year!